-{\it Further results and references}.
-The first family was studied in \cite{Xu06b} and the consideration of \eqref{Sobolev1} was motivated by a Galerkin method in numerical solution of Poisson equation on the disk.
+\paragraph{Further results and references}\quad The first family was studied in \cite{Xu06b}.
+The motivation for the inner product \eqref{Sobolev1} came from a Galerkin method in the numerical solution of the Poisson equation on the disk.
 The second family was studied in \cite{Xu08}.
-One can replace the integral over the sphere in \eqref{Sobolev2} by $f(0)g(0)$.
-The third family was studied in \cite{PiXu} where the connection of orthogonal polynomials with the eigenfunctions of the differential operator was explored.
-A further study with the first term replaced by the inner product on the ball was studied in \cite{PPX}.
-Finally, Sobolev orthogonal polynomials with higher order derivatives in inner product are studied in \cite{LX14} and used to study simultaneous approximation by polynomials on the unit ball.
+That reference also considered the inner product where the second integral in \eqref{Sobolev2} is replaced by $f(0)g(0)$.
+The case where the second integral in \eqref{Sobolev2} is replaced by an integral over the ball was studied in \cite{PPX}.
+The third family was studied in \cite{PiXu}, where the connection of orthogonal polynomials with the eigenfunctions of the differential operator was explored.
+Finally, Sobolev orthogonal polynomials with higher order derivatives in the inner product are studied in \cite{LX14}.
+They are used in connection with simultaneous approximation by polynomials on the unit ball.
 A first study of Sobolev orthogonal polynomials on the simplex was conducted in \cite{AX}.
-A further reference is \cite{LL}, which however contains few concrete examples.
+A further reference is \cite{LL}, which, however, contains few concrete examples.